redtexts/texts/gorter_1921_organisation_class_struggle.md

 The organisation of Stinnes and the like is, as Rathenau says, no longer merely horizontal, but also vertical.
 What does this mean?

 Various different sectors of production are all organised together.
 Mines, metallurgical factories, machine-tool works, power stations, railways, shipyards and clocks are all integrated.
 And this is no longer done in terms of trades.
 Large sectors of the same profession are left out, outside the combine, ignored.
 Only the _factories_ that are required are taken.
-The strength of capitalism now lies in the factories [(3)][notes].
+The strength of capitalism now lies in the factories^[This tendency was already in evidence before the war, but has now developed enormously.].
 The conditions of production demonstrate this.
 This is particularly the case in the bankrupt German state and in bankrupt countries in general.
 There, capital is forming a new state behind the bankrupt one.
 In the factories, in the enormous new complexes of factories.
 This is what capital is basing itself upon now.
 It hopes to survive in this way, although its state is bankrupt.
 This indicates to the proletariat the means which it must use.

 But the revolution itself teaches us this.
 Was it trade-unionists who did the fighting?
 Did the proletariat go into battle organised according to their trade unions?
 In 1918, 1919, 1920 and 1921?
 No, a thousand times no. They fought in the factories and organised by factories.